 How to grow beefsteak tomatoes

-If growing from purchased seedling plants, preorder the seedlings or look for them in stores from March-June.
+If growing from purchased seedling plants, preorder the seedlings or look for them in stores from March to June.
 Whether you’re growing from seed or from purchased seedlings, don’t put them outdoors until the threat of frost has passed.
 Beefsteak Tomato plants are easily damaged at temperatures below 43°F (6°C).

 When warm enough, plant your Beefsteak Tomato plants outdoors in nutrient-rich soil that drains water easily.
 These are large plants that should be spaced about 2 feet apart.
 They grow particularly well in raised garden beds and in large containers like wine barrel gardens.